sugonamu/eshop-java/README.md

 Assignment 2 Reflection 2:

+Writing unit tests is essential for ensuring code reliability, but having 100% code coverage does not necessarily mean the code is free of bugs or logical errors.
+Code coverage helps identify untested parts of the codebase, but it does not guarantee correctness in all scenarios.
+When adding new functional test suites, duplicating setup procedures and instance variables can reduce code quality by increasing redundancy and maintenance complexity.
+A better approach is to refactor shared setup logic into a base test class or use JUnit’s @BeforeEach method to improve reusability and maintainability.
 There were some new things for me when merging, e.g VIM text editor where our messages goes, this made me confused and I thought there was issues thus leading to a bad comment when pushing.